1. Introduction

 Use the visual interface to create the following data models:

-• Project: Title, Description, Start Date, End Date, Status
+- Project: Title, Description, Start Date, End Date, Status, Budget

 Set up relationships:

-😕 Challenge: The client suddenly requested the addition of a “Budget” field to the project model.
+😕 Challenge: The client suddenly requested a “Budget” field for the project model.

-👍 Solution: Using NocoBase’s instant field addition feature, this was done without the need for redeployment.
+👍 Solution: Using NocoBase’s instant field addition feature, this was done without redeployment.

 2. Automatic CRUD Function Generation (15 minutes)